SWKoreaBME/deep_radiomics_osteoporosis/README.md

-# Deep radiomics osteoporosis
+# Deep Radiomics–based Approach to the Diagnosis of Osteoporosis Using Hip Radiographs

 ## Reference

-[1] Deep Radiomics-based Approach for the Diagnosis of Osteoporosiss Using Hip Radiographs, RSNA, 2020
+[1] Deep Radiomics-based Approach for the Diagnosis of Osteoporosiss Using Hip Radiographs, Radiology:Artificial Intelligence, Sangwook Kim et al., 2022 [[paper](https://pubs.rsna.org/doi/full/10.1148/ryai.210212)]